aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

         It is possible to hit half of the theoretical maximum write bandwidth.
 See [here](https://redd.it/cgc9bh).
       * Percentage of theoretically max bandwidth is inversely proportional to most memory timings.
 Generally speaking, as RAM timings are tightened, this value will increase.

 1. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
+Secondary timings affect latency and bandwidth.
    My suggestions:

    | Timing | Safe | Tight | Extreme |